gongahkia/personal-wiki/SQL.md

 DROP TABLE employeesl -- deletes the entire employes table

 -- AUGMENTATION
+    -- LIMIT => limits selection
+    -- AS => rename the given column to another specified name -- WHERE => specifies a predicate
     -- * => wildcard all operator
-    -- LIMIT => limits selection
-    -- WHERE => specifies a predicate
-    -- LIKE => similar to a partial equality check operator -- % => wildcard string operator to represent any string of characters with indeterminate count -- 'abc%' specifies a field that starts with 'abc' -- '%abc' specifies a field that ends with 'abc' -- '%abc%' specifies a field that contains the substring 'abc' in the middle of it -- _ => catch-all operator to represent any character with a specific count -- DISTINCT => show unique entries only with no duplicates -- ORDER BY => sorts values by their title (case-sensitive) -- COUNT() => returns the count of whatever field specified within brackets -- COUNT(DISTINCT) => returns the count of unique fields specified within brackets after DISTINCT -- JOIN => combines rows from two or more tables based on a related column between them
+    -- % => wildcard string operator to represent an indeterminate count of characters (INCLUDING ZERO!) as a string -- 'abc%' specifies a field that starts with 'abc' -- '%abc' specifies a field that ends with 'abc' -- '%abc%' specifies a field that contains the substring 'abc' in the middle of it -- _ => catch-all operator to represent exactly ONE character -- LIKE => similar to a partial equality check operator -- DISTINCT => show unique entries only with no duplicates -- ORDER BY => sorts values by their title (case-sensitive) -- GROUP BY => suffixes the selection clause and allows for grouping of a result by certain specified database columns (aggregation)
+        -- * functions called on sets aggregated by GROUP BY will be called on the entire group (SUM, COUNT, AVG, MIN, MAX) -- HAVING => suffixes the GROUP BY clause and extract groups that satisfy some conditions (acting as the WHERE clause for GROUP BY)
+        -- * WHERE clauses execute first before the GROUP BY clause -- * You cannot select an unaggregated attribute that does not appear in the GROUP BY list!
+    -- COUNT() => returns the count of whatever field specified within brackets -- COUNT(DISTINCT) => returns the count of unique fields specified within brackets after DISTINCT -- JOIN => combines rows from two or more tables based on a related column between them